 Owning a fabric and quilting store is the most natural thing I can imagine.
 I love how the business has changed over the years as we update to current trends and the changing tastes of our customers.
 I’m always learning something new and coming up with fresh ideas to share with those who shop in our store.

-I love English Paper Piecing and even included a pattern in our article, which I’m happy to share with my visitors.
+I love English Paper Piecing and our magazine feature contained an English Paper Piecing compnent.
 Please stop by our shop and say hello.